run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 ### Troubleshooting

-If login is unsucessful, examine the SAML Response sent from the IdP:
+If login is unsuccessful, examine the SAML Response sent from the IdP:

 * When logging in, have the Chrome network inspector open (Open by `Right-Click | Inspect` on the page, then open the network tab).
 * Search for "endpoint".
 * When found, go to the "Payload" tab and copy the value.
 * Paste the value into a [SAML decoder](https://www.samltool.com/decode.php){target=_blank}.
-A typical response should look like:
+A typical response should look like this:

 ``` XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>